 - a GIN in the credentials holder controlled prioritized list of GINs associated with the selected entry in the "list of subscriber data"

+NOTE 7: WLAN advertises SNPN(s) towards which the AAA connectivity to 5GC is supported by using the ANQP-element "3GPP Cellular Network" with the SNPN List with AAA connectivity to 5GC IE in the payload (see annex H in 3GPP TS 24.302 [7]).

 4) The priority of a WLAN in the available WLANs list is set to the WLAN priority defined in the preferredSSIDlist of the matching group of selection criteria.
 There may be one or more selected WLANs in the list; and

 5) When the selection criteria is set to slice-based TNAN list and the UE supports slice-based TNGF selection, the UE: